-To this end, we introduce \textbf{V}ariational phylogenetic \textbf{I}nference with \textbf{PR}oducts over bipartitions (VIPR), a new variational family for ultrametric trees based on coalescent theory and single-linkage clustering \citep{Kingman:1982}.
+We introduce \textbf{V}ariational phylogenetic \textbf{I}nference with \textbf{PR}oducts over bipartitions (VIPR), a new variational family for ultrametric trees based on coalescent theory and single-linkage clustering \citep{Kingman:1982}.
 VIPR naturally performs variational inference on ultrametric trees and thus directly incorporates time into phylogenetic inference.
-Unlike previous variational methods over ultrametric trees, VIPR performs inference over the entirety of tree space and does not rely on MCMC sub-routines.
+VIPR also performs inference over the entirety of tree space and does not rely on MCMC subroutines.
 In particular, we parameterize a variational distribution over a distance matrix and use it to derive a differentiable variational density over trees that result from single-linkage clustering.
-Through a set of standard experiments and an application to COVID-19, we show that our simple variational formulation achieves comparable results to existing methods for ultrametric trees in fewer gradient evaluations.
+Through a set of experiments on standard datasets and an application to COVID-19, we show that our simple variational formulation achieves comparable results to existing methods for ultrametric trees in fewer gradient evaluations.